Rosayla-Coulthard/CAMPS/README.md

 # Catalog Acquisition and Compilation Tool (CACT)

-## Abstract
+## Overview

-The chemical evolution of dwarf galaxies is a strongly data-driven field of research, but most chemical abundance data available are scattered over different telescope databases and research papers, without any systematic effort to organize them for future studies. % To be finished
+The chemical evolution of dwarf galaxies is a strongly data-driven field of research, but most chemical abundance data available are scattered over different telescope databases and research papers, without any systematic effort to organize them for future studies.
+This tool aims to assist researchers in the field by providing a systematic way to retrieve, merge, and compile chemical abundance data from dwarf galaxies.
+The tool is designed to retrieve data from the Vizier database, merge tables from the same catalog, and compile them into a single catalog file.
+However, it is not limited to VizieR or chemical abundance data.

+## Installation

+The tool and all the data I have compiled are available in this repository.
+To use the tool, simply download the repository and open it in your Python environment (I opened it as a VS Code workspace).
+The tool requires the following packages:

+- Numpy
+- Scipy
+- Matplotlib
+- Astropy
+- Pandas
+- json
+- astroquery

+## Directory

+- Data: folder for all the presentable data files.
+- Plots: folder for all plots.
+- Temp: temporary storage for data files corresponding to individual sources.
+Although this hasn't been the case yet, the tool may have to deal with enormous data sets that may saturate the memory.
+If such a case arises, and you are manipulating the data through a Jupyter Notebook, you may save the data here and purge the memory to avoid crashes.
+- Deprecated: folder for old versions of the tool and data files.
+This folder exists for version control purposes and should not be used.
+- config.json: configuration file.
+This file keeps track of the folder paths and the column headers of the data files.
+When importing a new catalog, the tool checks this file to see if it has already seen the column headers.
+If it has, it will automatically rename the column headers to be consistent with the cache file.
+If it hasn't, it will prompt you to rename the column headers.
+This file is essential for the tool to function properly.
+- dataloader.py: the main script for loading data.
+This script contains the functions to retrieve, merge, and compile data.
+All functions related to data retrieval, merging, and compilation go here.
+- plotmaker.py: the main script for making plots.
+This script contains the functions to retrieve data from the cache file, cross-match between catalogs, galaxies, or headers, and plot the result.
+All plotting-related functions go here.
+- utilfuncs.py: utility functions, including 19,300

 ## How to use
 1. Retreive data from Vizier: